This site is dedicated to Watkins / Wem / Wilson Guitars and Wem amps

 Below - a rare 12 String W-Type from Jack Priestley

 Every successful and innovative company like Watkins/WEM are entitled to put out the occasional turkey and here it is!
 Finer than frog's hair and rarer than hen's teeth, the Project 4.
-This is a weird hybrid of a guitar and an organ having fuzz and phase effects built in.
+This is a weird combination of a guitar and an effects unit having fuzz and phase sounds built in.
 It is best described by Charlie Watkins:

 "This guitar evolved from the WEM guitar Organ (the Fifth Man)which played an organ generator from the fretboard.
 It was the biggest commercial disaster I ever invented.
 It was too big, too expensive and took too long for me to realise that a guy buys a guitar because that's the sound he wants in his ear.
 If he wanted organ sound he would probably buy an organ!